BIGJRA/BIGJRA.github.io/src/_raw/rejuv/appendices.md

 ### Bulk Passwords

 The bulk passwords essentially are packs of the above listed passwords - using one will activate all of the contained passwords.
-Keep in mind that if a pack contains a password that disables online then the bulk password will too.

 - **casspack / goodtaste**: noitems, fullivs, easyhms, norolls
 - **easymode**: fullivs, moneybags, litemode, stopitems